dternyak/GitHub-Project-Management/readme.md

 This tool is meant to be used as a utility for managing projects on GitHub.

-There are two main functionalities offered by the utility currently:
+There are two main functionalities offered by the utility:

 1. Get a list of commits (with auto-paging if needed) on a tree since a sha-hash.
 This is useful for tracking progress between releases.
     - Ex: `python main.py --repo=myetherwallet --org=myetherwallet --branch=master --since-sha=cba5672 --utility=release`